 - Make sure that all passengers have their hands, etc. inside the vehicle while it is in motion and before closing the windows.
-Use the window lock switch to prevent unexpected use of the power windows. - Do not leave children unattended inside the vehicle.
-They could unknowingly activate switches or controls and become trapped in the window.
-Unattended children could become involved in serious accidents.
+Use the window lock switch to prevent unexpected use of the power windows. - To help avoid risk of injury or death through unintended operation of the vehicle and or its systems, including entrapment in windows or inadvertent door lock activation, do not leave children, people who require the assistance of others or pets unattended in your vehicle.
+Additionally, the temperature inside a closed vehicle on a warm day can quickly become high enough to cause a significant risk of injury or death to people and pets.